azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

 - Whenever there are more than one possible approaches to solve an issue, never make any changes before presenting all available options to me.
 This applies even if I have previously given you permission to proceed automatically.
 - Always present each viable option clearly, explain the pros and cons, and state your recommendation.
 Do not implement or act on any option without my explicit approval at that moment.
 - This process must be followed on every occasion, regardless of any prior standing permission to act.
+- Especially after troubleshooting any issue, you must never proceed with a solution on your own.
+You must present me with all viable options, including pros and cons, and I will choose the approach.
+Only after I decide will you proceed with implementation.
+Repeat this process for every troubleshooting case.

+### Lambda functions, Lambda Powertools and Middy rules

+- In ALL Lambda functions, implement all error handling, logging, tracing, input validation, and input parsing using **AWS Lambda Powertools** utilities, integrated via the **Middy** middleware.
+This enforces consistent best-practice instrumentation, standardized validation and parsing, and centralized handling of cross-cutting concerns.
+- Resolve the Powertools dependency using the official **Lambda Layers** to ensure consistent versioning, reduced deployment package size, and simplified dependency management across multiple functions.
+- When chaining Powertools middlewares in Middy, order them as: Tracer → Logger → others (e.g., Metrics).
+This ensures tracing covers the full invocation and the original event is logged before any modification.
+- If a middleware ends execution early (short-circuits), ensure Powertools cleanup still runs before returning so traces are properly closed and metrics are emitted.
+If you bypass the normal middleware flow, invoke the appropriate cleanup for each utility explicitly (for example, via the documented cleanup helper).

+### Avoid using unstable features in any part of the code

+Do not use experimental, alpha, beta, preview, or otherwise unstable features in AWS CDK, Node.js, JavaScript, or TypeScript code.
+This applies to any API, module, construct, or language feature not marked as stable in official documentation.

+Specifically, **do not** use:

+- CDK modules or constructs with the `@aws-cdk/aws-...-alpha` or `@aws-cdk/aws-...-experimental` scope, or any construct labeled _Experimental_ in docs.
+- TypeScript experimental features, such as decorators (`experimentalDecorators`), metadata reflection (`emitDecoratorMetadata`), or features requiring unstable compiler flags.
+- Node.js or JavaScript experimental APIs (e.g., anything requiring `--experimental-*` runtime flags).

+Always select stable, production-ready APIs and language features to ensure maintainability, forward compatibility, and predictable behavior.
+If an unstable feature appears to solve a problem, pause and present stable alternatives before proceeding.

 ### IAM Policy Resource Rules